chobie/php-protocolbuffers/README.md

 * PHP5.3 higher

-PHP5.2 is limited support (can't use ProtocolBuffersMessage class. you have to encode / decode via ProtocolBuffers methods).
+PHP5.2 is limited support (can't use `ProtocolBuffersMessage::parseFromString()`. you have to encode / decode via ProtocolBuffers methods).

 Install for developers
 ----------------------